Snowy Adventures Ahead: 7 Colorado Winter Hikes You Can’t Miss

 Mount Esther | Green Mountain Falls Area

-If that area is full, you’ll need to drive on for a spot to park along the road or head back down and hoof it up on feet.
-I’ve never been to this trailhead when I couldn’t find parking.
+If that area is full, you’ll need to drive on for a spot to park along the road or head back down and hoof it up on feet. *In winter months, I’ve never been to this trailhead when I couldn’t find parking.

 Once you’ve parked, look across the street into the trees.
-In the winter, these wood steps are often covered with snow and you’ll be dependent on looking for the upright trail sign.
+If it’s been snowing, these wood steps are often covered and you’ll be dependent on looking for the upright trail sign.

-Hiking winter trails like Mount Esther require spikes or Yaktrax.
+HEADS UP!
+For some of the best winter hikes in Colorado Springs like Mount Esther require spikes or Yaktrax.
 The first mile is quite steep, switch backing you up the mountain.

 Once you reach the top, look for the Ring the Peak trail sign.
 You can head either way and go as long as you want.
 The current Ring the Peak trail is around 63 miles.

-The map of this hike shows our favorite way to travel these winter trails - so head to the right.
+My favorite way to travel this winter trail is heading to the right.
 In the fall, the aspen groves are particularly stunning.
 In winter months, the hike is quiet except for the crunching of snow under your feet.

 Once you’ve hiked up the easement, start heading downhill among a large aspen grove toward the staging area for snow removal equipment.